 The responsibility of the Compensation Committee is to review and approve the compensation and other terms of employment of our Chief Executive Officer and our other executive officers.
-The Compensation Committee has also been appointed by the Board of Directors to administer our equity compensation plans, which for fiscal 2023 consisted of the 2007 Plan and following approval by our shareholders in February 2023, the 2022 Plan.
-No further awards will be granted under the 2007 Plan.
+The Compensation Committee has also been appointed by the Board of Directors to administer our equity compensation plans, which for fiscal 2024 consisted of the 2007 Plan and the 2022 Plan.
+No further awards have been or will be granted under the 2007 Plan since the 2022 Plan was approved by our shareholders in February 2023, but there are still awards outstanding under the 2007 Plan which the Compensation Committee must administer.

 In carrying out its duties, the Compensation Committee participates in the design and implementation and ultimately reviews and approves, or recommends to the Board for approval, specific compensation programs.
-In February 2023, the Board of Directors approved the establishment of a cash incentive compensation program for fiscal 2023 (the "2023 Bonus Program") for certain of our employees including the named executive officers.
-The 2023 Bonus Program and the named executive officers' participation in the program was recommended by the Compensation Committee.
-The 2023 Bonus Program is summarized below.
+In November 2023, the Compensation Committee approved the establishment of a cash incentive compensation program for fiscal 2024 (the "2024 Bonus Program") for certain of our employees including the named executive officers.
+The 2024 Bonus Program is summarized below.